Canadian Pain Task Force Online Consultation

 • Chiropractic care is important

-by StuB5a, about 4 years ago
+by StuB5a, over 4 years ago

 I have been providing chiropractic health services for over 30 years.
 The treatment is primarily for relief of pain and symptoms as well as attempting to remove the causes of the problems and providing healthy lifestyle guidance.
 I have done all of this without providing pain relieving medications at all, for 30 plus years.
 Chiropractic care is one solution to the pain medication crisis that exists in Canada.
 This treatment should be easily accessible to all Canadians.